Scam Victim Alliance

 Cathy recovered all her money after her local politician and bank rallied to help her.
 She now supports romance fraud victims all over the southern hemisphere through her work running Scam Haters United AUS/NZ.

-David spent 5 years investigating his father’s $1 million fraud - and got money back
+SECRETARY David spent 5 years investigating his father’s $1 million fraud - and got money back

 David Sweeney’s father lost money to a binary options investment fraud - with David’s dogged research and determination, he found ASIC had told the banks not to pay money to the binary options company.
 He then recovered money for his father.